-Trustees' Report for the Year Ended 31 August 2017
+Trustees' Report for the Year Ended 31 August 2018

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year ended 31 August 2017.
-The annual report serves the purposes of both a trustees' report, and a directors' report under company law.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1st September 2017 to 31 August 2018.
+The annual report serves the purposes of both a trustees' report, strategic report and a directors' report under company law.

 The Multi Academy Trust (MAT) operates academies for pupils aged 2-11, serving the catchment areas of Breightmet and Little Lever in Bolton.
 It has a combined pupil capacity of 700 plus 104 Nursery places and 32 under 3s places.
-The numbers on roll are 690 pupils and 124 Nursery and 23 under 3s as reported in the school census in May 2017.
+The numbers on roll are 690 pupils and 104 Nursery and 23 under 3s as reported in the school Census in May 2018.